-FFT wasn’t the first tactical RPG to come out of Japan — the Shining Force and Ogre Battle series already broke that ground for western console audiences.
-It’s far and away the most beloved and influential one, however.
+FFT wasn’t the first tactical RPG to cross over from Japan — the Shining Force and Ogre Battle series already broke that ground for western console audiences.
+However, it’s far and away the most beloved and influential tactical RPG of that era..

-The series’ traditional linear battles of three to four party members lined up facing a few enemies.
-In turn, Final Fantasy Tactics opened up into a much richer, isometric, grid-based combat reminiscent of X-COM, with an elaborate job system allowing for deep, strategic party customization.
+The series’ traditional linear battles featured three to four party members lined up to face their enemies.
+Final Fantasy Tactics, however, opened up into a much richer, isometric, grid-based encounter reminiscent of X-COM, with an elaborate job system allowing for deep, strategic party customization.

 Resident Evil 2

-The PlayStation’s 3D capabilities opened up a whole field of possibility for cinematic horror, which is why the survival horror genre was born on it.
-Where the early Resident Evil games relied more on jump scares and zombie movie tropes, Silent Hill took a decidedly more psychological and surreal approach.
+The PlayStation’s 3D capabilities opened up a whole field of possibilities for cinematic horror, which is why it gave birth to the survival horror genre.
+Where the early Resident Evil games rely more on jump scares and zombie movie tropes, Silent Hill takes a decidedly more psychological and surreal approach.

-You play as Harry Mason, searching for his daughter who goes missing in the creepy town of Silent Hill while passing through on vacation.
-The whole town was blanketed in a thick fog, cleverly utilized to cover for the system’s draw distance limitations, which gave the game a memorably menacing atmosphere, particularly when played alone and late at night.
+You play as Harry Mason, whose daughter goes missing in the creepy town of Silent Hill as they pass through on vacation.
+He searches through a thick fog that blankets the entire town, though it’s mostly in place due to the system’s draw distance limitations.
+Still, this fog gives the game a memorably menacing atmosphere, particularly when played alone and late at night.

 Drawing from an interesting range of influences like Lewis Carroll and David Lynch, Silent Hill is seminal in establishing the subtler and more artistically interesting strain of psychological horror in video games.

-Released first in Japan as Biohazard, Resident Evil is Shinji Mikami’s genre-defining survival horror opus.
-Although not the first horror game, it exerted such a gravitational pull that, like shooters in the wake of Doom, any other entries in the genre were called an imitation for a while — and it’s still basically impossible to talk about survival horror without Resident Evil featuring prominently in the discussion.
+Released first in Japan as Biohazard, Resident Evil is Shinji Mikami’s genre-defining survival-horror opus.
+Although not the first horror game, it exerted such a gravitational pull that, like shooters in the wake of Doom, all other entries in the genre were considered as “clones.”
+You still can’t talk about survival horror without Resident Evil rising like the undead in discussions.

-If you liked the survival horror stylings of Resident Evil auteur Shinji Mikami, but weren’t into zombies, Capcom still had you covered.
-Much of the same team including Mikami himself also developed Dino Crisis, a survival horror game set on a secret island research facility wherein genetically-revived dinosaurs run rampant, Jurassic Park-style.
-Capcom contrasted it with Resident Evil by marketing it as “Panic Horror” rather than survival, because of the emphasis on dinosaurs as a quicker and more aggressive/intelligent threat than zombies.
+If you like the survival horror stylings of Resident Evil auteur Shinji Mikami, but aren’t into zombies, Capcom still has you covered.
+Much of the same team — including Mikami himself — also developed Dino Crisis, a survival horror game set in a secret island research facility.
+As the name eludes, you encounter genetically-revived dinosaurs running rampant, Jurassic Park-style.